FabricMC/fabric-docs/develop/data-attachments.md

   builder->builder // This example uses a builder chain to configure the attachment data type.
 Note that builder chains only work with `.create`!
     .initializer(()->new BlockPos(0, 0, 0);) // The default value of the attachment, if one has not been set.
     .persistent(BlockPos.CODEC) // Dicates how this attachment's data should be saved and loaded.
-    .copyOnDeath() // Dictates that this attachment should persist even after the entity dies.
+    .copyOnDeath() // Dictates that this attachment should persist even after the entity dies or is converted.
  );
 ```